CurationCorp/controversial_syntax_wednesdays/003_largest_square/README.md

-# Largest Square of 1s in a matrix
+# Largest Square of 1s in a Matrix

-Given a 2d tensor of ones and zeros, find the area of the largest square of 1s contained within it.
-You can do this challenge in Python, Javscript, or both
+Given a 2d tensor of 1s and 0s, find the area of the largest square of 1s contained within it.
+You can do this challenge in Python, JavaScript, or both!

 For example: